jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

     ```
 ## End-to-End Connectivity

+We'll use the tcpdump.sh in the SRv6_dCloud_Lab/util/ directory to monitor traffic as it traverses the XRd network.
+Traffic through the network may travel via one or more ECMP paths, so we may need to try tcpdump.sh on different links before we see anything meaningful in the output

 1. Open a new ssh session on the XRD VM and cd into the lab's util directory:
 ```
 cd ~/SRv6_dCloud_Lab/util/
 ```
-2. Pings to/from xrd01 and xrd07 will travel via one of three ECMP paths in the network.
-Using the lab's tcpdump.sh script start a tcpdump session on the link between xrd05 and xrd06:
+2. Start the tcpdump.sh script to monitor traffic on a link:
 ```
 ./tcpdump.sh xrd05-xrd06
 ```